knownorigin/docs.knownorigin.io/docs/guide/trending-engine.md

  - The **seniority** of the piece does have a some impact
  - For **Genesis** artwork, these are boosted somewhat in an attempt to give new artists and collectors some love
  - You can be **penalised** if specific conditions are triggered.
+ - New creations are rewarded similarly to purchases.

 Ultimately this is an early iteration of a tool which we hope to make more useful and prominent over time.